There are a number of tasks to complete prior to enrolling at Loyola University Chicago School of Law. Please check this page regularly for updates.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 The State of Illinois requires that all incoming students enrolled in 7 or more credit hours must show proof of immunity to certain diseases.
 Students must complete a two-step process to verify proof of immunity.
 Incomplete or inaccurately submitted immunization information will block access to registering for classes.
 All students must enter immunization requirements into LOCUS and then submit supporting documents to the Wellness Center before the 10th day of the term.
 Failure to provide timely information will result in a $50 non-compliance fee, which may be applied to your account.
 The non-compliance fee is non-refundable and will not be removed even after immunization information is completed.
 After registering for classes, you should first enter your immunization information into LOCUS.
 After that is completed, you must then submit this form or turn in a form from your medical provider.
 Completed forms should be submitted to the Loyola University Chicago Wellness Center.
-We recommend completing this process prior to August 1.
+Please complete this process prior to August 1.